OliverPeralta/HearYourMood/README.md

 ### npm install

 If not installed, install to continue.
-After that, run
+Once ready, run

 ### ng serve